hyperledger-archives/composer/contrib-notes/getting-started.md

-# Getting started developing Hyperledger Composer
+# Getting Started Developing Hyperledger Composer

 This guide will help you start to contribute to the Hyperledger Composer project.
 It will show you how to set up your local environment and walk through the development, code, test and deploy process.
 You will do this by creating a small change of your own.

 Please note that this is the **Getting Started** for developing Hyperledger Composer itself, and not a guide to developing applications **using** Hyperledger Composer.
 (Though a lot of the tool chain will be useful for that purpose as well).

-## Setup scripts
+## Setup Scripts

 The requirements for developing Hyperledger Composer are the same as developing an application using Hyperledger Composer.
 Follow these [instructions](https://fabric-composer.github.io/installing/prerequisites.html)

 If you wish to install manually or review the indiviual tool's own documentation the details are below.

-## Tool Chain reference details
+## Tool Chain Reference Details
 This is a summary of the tools that will be required to work on Hyperledger Composer.
 Other tools are required but these will be installed automatically.

 - **Git** This is probably already installed on most Linux machines.
 Setup is well documented on the [ibm.git website](https://help.github.com/enterprise/2.7/user/articles/set-up-git/) .
 Pay particular attention to[ setting up the SSL keys](https://help.github.com/enterprise/2.7/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux) that are required.